For businesses & organisations

 Something about how the business operates feels fundamentally misaligned with the humans trying to operate it, including you

-I map the invisible systemic patterns preventing your desired outcomes.
+I find the invisible patterns preventing your desired outcomes

 Every business has an operating system underneath its org chart.
 Implicit agreements, hidden power dynamics, unspoken rules about conflict, decision-making, failure, success, and risk.
-These patterns dictate outcomes far more than strategy, processes, or even talent ever will.
+These patterns dictate outcomes far more than strategy, processes, or even talent.

-Most businesses try to solve symptoms (communication breakdowns, team conflict, scaling challenges) without seeing the system generating them.
+Most businesses try to solve symptoms (communication breakdowns, team conflict, scaling challenges) without seeing the system creating them.
 I make the system itself visible.

 Examples:

 You say the problem is that your team doesn't take initiative or ownership.
-I'll show you the systemic pattern underneath that.
+I'll show you the pattern underneath that.
 Maybe the business structurally punishes mistakes more than it rewards innovation, or leadership says they want autonomy but micromanages execution, or success is only recognised when it fits a specific mould.
-The team isn't the problem, the system is training them not to take initiative.
+The team isn't the problem.
+The system is training them not to take initiative.

 You think the issue is that you can't find "the right people."
-I'll show you that the business has an immune system that rejects anyone who doesn't fit the founder's unexamined operating system, so you keep hiring the same type of person or losing the people who could actually help you evolve.
+I'll show you that the business has an immune system rejecting anyone who doesn't fit the founder's unexamined way of operating, so you keep hiring the same type of person or losing the people who could actually help you evolve.

 You believe you have a "communication problem."
-I'll show you that communication is fine, the issue is that the business architecture creates contradictory incentives, unclear authority, or misaligned goals.
+I'll show you that communication is fine.
+The issue is that the business structure creates contradictory incentives, unclear authority, or misaligned goals.
 People are communicating clearly; the system is incoherent.

 Sometimes it's a role that outlived its function but no one will name it.
 Sometimes it's a partnership dynamic that worked at $500K but is breaking the business at $5M.
-Sometimes it's a founder belief or identity structure generating every downstream problem.
+Sometimes it's a founder belief creating every downstream problem.
 Sometimes it's the business model itself that's fundamentally misaligned with the humans trying to execute it.

 I'll name what's actually stuck, breaking, or dying.
 Not what you think the problem is, but what the system is showing me.